Posted on Leave a comment

 Matcha Basics • Walmart Guide

-Tea + specialty tea
+Tea aisle or specialty tea section.

-Best for beginners
+Best for Beginners

-Best for control
+Best for Control

-Where Matcha Is in Walmart Stores
+Where Is Matcha in Walmart Stores?

 • Tea aisle: best place to look for matcha powder and tins